TianYueDong/TradeMaster/README.md

 The interface is of this program is a Java.swing GUI.
 To navigate through the program, first choose your preferred language (English or French).
 You will then be able to create a new user account or login either as a user or as an admin.

 ## INSTRUCTIONS:
 1. Go to Intellij and click run.
 Navigate to then click 'main'.
-	a) If an error occurs at this point, it is likely caused by corrupted .ser files in group_0110/phase2/data/, You may need to delete all .ser files and run the program again.
+If an error occurs at this point, it is likely caused by corrupted .ser files in group_0110/phase2/data/, You may need to delete all .ser files and run the program again.

 2. At this point, you can:

 	a) Create an account.

 	b) Login as either a admin or a user.

-    c) to login as an admin, use the username: "admin" and the password: "admin".
+	c) Use the username: "admin" and the password: "admin" to login as Admin

 	d) More admin accounts can be created from the admin menu.

 3. The relevant menu can be accessed and all functionality will be available at this point.

  ### IF USER: